eniwbola/ComplexSys530/project_des2.md

 ## Model Outline
 ****

 I will be using a modified version of the Hodgekin Huxley equations that govern neuron dyanmics where the modification is an ion current that inhibits a neuron the more it fires.
 I will then introduce two classes of neurons, inhibitory and excitatory, where inhibitory neurons inhibit their neighbors spike rate and excitatory neurons promote their neighbors spike rate.
-Each inbitotry neuron will be connected to every other neuron in the network while the excitatory neurons will be connected only to its neighbors within a certain radius.
+Each inbitory neuron will be connected to every other neuron in the network while the excitatory neurons will be connected only to its neighbors within a certain radius.
 I will then introduce attractors by increasing the synaptic strength of neurons within a specific region.
 I will implement a learning rule tha leads to the destabilization of attractors over time.

 &nbsp;